Galaxy evolution in the post-merger regime. III -- The triggering of active galactic nuclei peaks immediately after coalescence: Data

 \subsection{The post-merger sample}

 The post-merger sample is identified by applying the \textsc{mummi} neural network framework to the Ultraviolet Near Infrared and Optical Northern Survey (UNIONS).
-Since \textsc{mummi} has been extensively described in Ferreira et al. (2024a, 2025) we give only the briefest of details here.
+Since \textsc{mummi} has been extensively described in Ferreira et al. (2024) and Ferreira et al. (in prep), we give only the briefest of details here.

 \textsc{mummi} is a machine vision based merger classifier that uses an ensemble of 10 vision transformers and 10 convolutional neural networks to produce a total of 20 `votes'.
+The classifications use all information in the images including streams, shells and bridges, without explicit (human) guidance on what to look for.
 Highly pure (but incomplete) merger samples can be assembled by requiring a unanimous outcome in which 20/20 networks assign a positive merger classification.
-However, Ferreira et al. (2024a) show that a majority vote ($>$10/20) represents an excellent compromise between purity and completeness, and is hence the threshold adopted in our previous and current works.
+However, Ferreira et al. (2024) show that a majority vote ($>$10/20) represents an excellent compromise between purity and completeness, and is hence the threshold adopted in our previous and current works.

 \textsc{mummi} was trained on galaxies identified in the IllustrisTNG 100-1 (hereafter, TNG) simulation (Nelson et al. 2019).
 The TNG training sample consists of a balanced set of mergers and non-interacting galaxies (no merger with a mass ratio $>$1:10 within the last 2 Gyr) with log(M$_{\star}$/M$_{\odot}$) $>$ 10 at $z<1$.
 In addition to labelling the training sets as either non-mergers, pairs (that will merge within the next 1.7 Gyr) or post-mergers, the latter category is also labelled with the number of simulation snapshots since coalescence, where each snapshot is separated by $\sim$160 Myr on average.